bekk/bekk-christmas/post/java/persistent-job-scheduling-without-quartz.md

 ## Introducing a lightweight alternative
 Running background tasks is an important part of backend software.
 In the Java ecosystem, one of the most used schedulers for running background tasks is the [Quartz Scheduler](https://www.quartz-scheduler.org/).
 It is simply a beast in terms of functionality and can be in form of complexity.

-[Gustav Karlsson](https://github.com/kagkarlsson) (which also works in Bekk) longed for a more lightweight alternative himself, which didn’t need 11 database tables to function.
+[Gustav Karlsson](https://github.com/kagkarlsson) (Bekk) longed for a more lightweight alternative himself, one which didn’t need 11 database tables to function.
 He wound up writing his own alternative scheduler – [db-scheduler](https://github.com/kagkarlsson/db-scheduler) – which just requires a single database table but stills support clustering, embedding and yet provides a simple API.
 Even though the API is simple, it still provides some pretty powerful features.

 ## Give me an example!
 The library itself does not have any bindings to other libraries or frameworks but a [starter](https://github.com/kagkarlsson/db-scheduler#spring-boot-usage) is provided for Spring Boot projects.
 Let’s use that!